-LFE’s state of the art printing facility includes inkjet printers (CeraPrinter F-Serie, Super-fine Inkjet printer, two Dimatix printers, one inside a nitrogen filled glove box and one in clean room), gravure, flexo, rotary screen and dry or wet lamination (Schläfli Challenger 174), screen printers and a plasma printer for high resolution surface energy patterning.
+LFE’s state of the art printing facility includes inkjet printers (CeraPrinter F-Serie, Super-fine Inkjet printer, four Dimatix printers, of which one inside a nitrogen filled glove box and one in clean room), gravure, flexo, rotary screen and dry or wet lamination (Schläfli Challenger 174), screen printers, 3D electronics printer and a plasma printer for high resolution surface energy patterning.

 A glove box system filled with nitrogen can be used for device fabricating and characterization.
 The system includes integrated Dimatix inkjet printer, ALD, spin coater and vacuum hot plate as well as combined e-beam and thermal evaporator.

 Equipment for electrical characterization include probe stations, semiconductor analyzer , a potentiostat and devices for measuring supercapacitors and batteries.
 Mechanical properties of functional materials can also be tested.
 Ferroelectric and piezoelectric material testing equipment is also available.

 - Flexo and gravure (pdf)

 - Plasma printer (pdf)

 - Spin coater and Vacuum hot plate (pdf)

 - Evaporator (pdf)